A home inspection checklist can help house hunters know what they’re getting into—whether a property will likely be more of a nuisance than a nest.

-And if there is a system but it’s practically vintage, the U.S. Department of Energy says it might be worthwhile to replace it, as newer models are more efficient and might therefore lower your energy costs.
+If the system is practically vintage, the Department of Energy says it might be worthwhile to replace it, as newer models are more efficient and likely to lower your energy costs.

-It’s easy to forget about pipes and wires when you’re walking through a home.
-You can’t see them, but they heavily impact daily life and they’re not always simple to repair.
+It’s easy to forget about pipes when you’re walking through a home.
+You can’t see them, but they heavily affect daily life and are not always simple to repair.

-Inspectors could also check drainage throughout the home, the condition of the garbage disposal and water heater, and overall water pressure.
-If the home is older and has a septic tank, this could be inspected, too.
+An inspector could also check drainage throughout the home, the condition of the garbage disposal and water heater, and overall water pressure.
+If the home is older and has a septic tank, that could be inspected, too.